When it comes to calluses on a dog’s elbow, there are potential ways to prevent them from forming, or managing them if they are already formed.

 Calluses are generally not removed by a vet via surgery.

-A good way to manage calluses and protect the elbow joint is to make sure your dog has adequate soft padding underneath them when they plonk themselves down, and when they are laying down or sleeping.
+A good way to manage calluses and protect the elbow joint is to make sure your dog has adequate and soft padding/support underneath their body when they lay down.

-A good and supportive dog bed doesn’t have to cost you the world – there are affordable options which will last your dog years, and are easy for you to throw in the washing machine and wash!
+A good and supportive dog bed doesn’t have to cost you the world – there are affordable options which will last your dog years.

 Dog elbow pads, sleeves and protectors are another option.

-You can get these products which are fastened to your dog’s elbow joints or hocks, and provide soft protection to the bones and joint against trauma.
+You can get these products which can be fastened to your dog’s elbow joints or hocks, and provide soft protection to the bones and joint against other surfaces.

 It’s really key to get the pads or protectors in the right size so that they don’t fall down or come loose on your dog’s elbows or hocks.